Trump administration moves to make it easier to discipline federal workers

 Of those who were fired, 41 percent were still in their probationary periods, which typically last one year and in some cases two years, according to a 2015 report from the Merit Systems Protection Board, which hears appeals in disciplinary cases.

-In a report the following year, the MSPB added that federal supervisors said the greatest barrier to removing federal employees for misconduct was the agency’s culture, not civil service policies themselves—which were in fourth place, behind support from top management and personnel offices for a supervisor attempting to take such an action.
+In a report the following year, the MSPB added that federal supervisors said the greatest barrier to removing federal employees for misconduct was the agency’s culture, not civil service policies themselves — which were in fourth place, behind support from top management and personnel offices for a supervisor attempting to take such an action.

 In its notice, OPM added that some commenters supported the rules, including federal agencies that said the changes “will give more discretion to supervisors to remove problematic employees and shorten the years-long process for getting rid of poor performers and those with misconduct issues, thus increasing the efficiency of the service.”